AqibNiazi/AqibNiazi/README.md

 - 🎤 **IELTS Guest Speaker** – Delivered interactive sessions for students at iCodeGuru
 - 🧩 **CS50x Puzzle Day 2025** – Completed all 9/9 puzzles
 - 💬 **Mentored Juniors** – Through GDSC, internships, and project reviews
-- 🏢 **Worked at MindZbase** – Played a key role in delivering frontend UIs for commercial apps
+- 🏢 **Worked at MindZbase** – Played a key role in delivering frontend UIs for commercial apps and beckend

 ---